jollobajano/strutsmod/README.markdown

 After spending a full day, unsuccessfully, trying to get Struts2 to find results in the JAR files I resigned and found a solution using WAR archives and Maven overlays.

+When you build a WAR package with Maven and have dependencies of type `war` they are not added to `WEB-INF/lib` but rather unpacked and the contents are added to the final WAR.
+So I put the different parts of the application into separate modules that are collected into the final WAR as it is built.